 I started my competitive athletic career as a gymnast at age 2 and retired at age 15.
 I went on to compete in track & field in high school.
 By the time I got to college, I thought I could ditch the sports and focus on architecture, but instead I found rowing.
 The teamwork, skill and beauty of the sport took me in and never let me go.
 After college, I continued to row and began my coaching career at the same time I launched my architectural career.
 These two passions have continually battled it out over my time and I believe that finding the balance between them allows me to grow in many different dimensions at once.

-Currently, I am working as both a strength and rowing coach as well as an architect.
-By doing so, I have discovered an abundance of overlaps between the spaces we build and the bodies that occupy them.
+By working as a strength coach and an architect, I have discovered an abundance of overlaps between the spaces we build and the bodies that occupy them.
 I believe in the power of design and the endless benefits of well-thought out spaces.
 I also believe that strength training leads to healthier and happier people.
 Together, these lead to a more awesome life.

 When I’m not coaching other people, I am competing in both USAPL Raw Powerlifting and Masters Rowing.
-In 2016, I attended USAPL Nationals and have qualified again in 2017.
-My competition bests are: 275 lb squat, 160 lb bench, and 352 lb deadlift.
+My best lifts are: 285 lb squat, 167 lb bench, 120 lb press and 358 lb deadlift.
 I am a member of the Virginia Boat Club and race competitively with their masters team.

 Registered Architect, (RA) Georgia + Virginia